sneff91/aws-saa-c03/README.md

 ### What is NAT?

-- A set of processes - remapping source og dest IPs
+- A set of processes - remapping source or dest IPs
 - **IP masquerading:** Hiding CIDR Blocks behind one IP
 - Gives Private VID range **outgoing** internet* access